 Enable Azure Storage

 Azure Storage integration for portals enables you to take advantage of the greater file storage capability of Azure, using the same interface and providing the same user experience as for default file attachments.
-This feature is supported for web files, entity forms, and web forms.
+This feature is supported for web files, basic forms, and advanced forms.

 You must create a storage account with Resource manager as the deployment model.
 More information: Create an Azure storage account.

 After the storage account is running, portals require certain global settings that tell the application how to locate your storage account.
 In the Portal Management app, go to Settings > New, and add a new setting named FileStorage/CloudStorageAccount.

 Azure storage integration only works with Notes configured in Basic Form Metadata.
 Azure Blob as a storage is not used if you use Portal Comments that can be setup using Timeline.
 Though Portal Comments also provide capability for files to be uploaded as attachments, these files are only stored in Microsoft Dataverse.

 The maximum file upload size is 125 MB.

 To locate the value for FileStorage/CloudStorageAccount, you must get a connection string from your Azure portal.